AsterBosiang/IoT-System-for-Public-Bicycle-Energy-Recovery/README.md

 - **fetch_data.php**: PHP script that fetches database data for real-time monitoring on the webpage.
 - **ChargingStationUpload.php**: API endpoint that receives data from the charging station MCU.
 - **BikeUpload.php**: API endpoint that receives data from the bike MCU.
+- **ChargingStationLockAndDisplay.c**: C program for the charging station locker and lcd display, illustrate status information.

 ## Technologies Used